mozilla/bedrock/docs/install.rst

     $ ./manage.py update_externalfiles

+Next, update the database for the release notes, openstandard, etc:

+    $ ./manage.py migrate

+To import the release notes external sources:

+   $ ./manage.py rnasync

 Lastly, you need to install `node` and the `less` package.
 Soon you won't need this for local development but currently it compiles the LESS CSS code on the server-side::

     $ npm -g install less